NREL/PRAS/docs/src/SystemModel_HDF5_spec.md

 Information relating to the demand response only devices of the represented system is stored in the `demandresponses` group inside the root group.
-This group should contain nine datasets, one (named `_core`) providing core static data about each region and nine providing (potentially) time-varying data.
+This group should contain eight datasets, one (named `_core`) providing core static data about each region and seven providing (potentially) time-varying data.

 The `_core` dataset should be a vector / one-dimensional array storing instances of a compound datatype with the following fields (in order):